 You have the money, you have the urge, but you can’t buy things on Steam because you don’t have a credit card?
-If that sounds true and you’ve exhausted the other means (PayPal, etc.) and you abhor the added premium in pre-paid Steam Cards, then this is the right guide for you, provided that you have a debit/savings card.
-In short, Steam Debit Card!
+If that sounds true and you’ve exhausted other means (PayPal, etc.) and you abhor the added premium in prepaid Steam Cards, then this is the right guide for you, provided that you have a debit/savings card.
+In short, a Steam Debit Card!

-I made this ‘How to’ article because most of my gamer friends don’t have any idea that they can use their salary pay cards (or their personal ones) for transaction.
-Steam always had the misleading notion that one can only use a credit card to access their stable of games and bonuses.
-Lamentingly, this misconception leads to missed opportunities.
+I made this ‘How to’ article because most of my gamer friends don’t have any idea that they can use their salary pay cards (or their personal ones) for transactions.
+Steam always had this misleading notion that one can only use a credit card to access their stable of affordable games and software.
+Lamentably, this misconception leads to missed opportunities.

-To start and make things easier, it is best to have the process done on Steam’s client rather than the online alternative.
+To start and make things easier, it is best to have the process done with Steam’s client (the application itself) rather than the webpage-based alternative.

 - A debit card under Steam’s payment methods

 - Cash on your account